 In order to ensure the best performance from your portable arm remember - it is a measuring device and should be treated as one.
 It should be stored every night in the manufacturer's accompanying cases.
 Generally, they're pelican cases and they are reinforced to make sure that no shock damages the components.
 Ensure the measuring arm is verified regularly with some kind of artifact.
 Make sure it's clean and make sure that the arm is mounted on a solid surface.
 Remember, anything that’s wobbly will result in poor measurements.

-Integrating a laser scanner on a portable measuring arm takes a tactile-based measurement arm, which is essentially a duplicate of a shop floor coordinate measuring machine, and it turns it into a scanning device so you get about 3 or 4 times the amount of use.
+Integrating laser scanners on a portable measuring arm takes a tactile-based measurement arm, which is essentially a duplicate of a shop floor coordinate measuring machine, and it turns it into a scanning device so you get about 3 or 4 times the amount of use.
 Most portable arms we sell at CMM have an accompanying scanner or integral scanner.
 This gives the user the ability to switch back and forth between tactile measurement and scanning.
 When measuring high-accuracy components of a fixture (a tooling ball) the customer would use the probe but for everything else he would use the scanner.
 The portable measuring arm is a great tool for the shop floor and for your R&D department.

 We want your feedback!
 How versatile is your portable measuring arm?
 What brand do you prefer?
 Let us know!